 Accounting Cost-Volume-Profit Analysis

-If we want to assess how far our business is from incurring losses, we may calculate the margin of safety.
+If we want to assess how close our business is to incurring losses, we may calculate the margin of safety.

 Margin of safety is the amount by which target (budgeted) or existing sales volume exceeds (or falls short of) the break-even point.